gnsrikanth/gitam-hackers-club/1-Level/README.md

   - What is Localhost or 127.0.0.1
 - [Commonly used ports](http://www.pearsonitcertification.com/articles/article.aspx?p=1868080)
 - Ping, Tracert, Netstat commands
-- Proxy, VPN and their diffrence
+- Proxy, VPN and their difference
 - TOR and Proxy chains definitions and why to use them

 ***